 How to uninstall Python 3 manually

 - Then go to the Application folder in Finder and move Python to Trash.
-Please, make sure you remove the Python uninstall package entirely, not just separate files.
+Please, make sure you remove the uninstall package entirely, not just separate files.

 - Now we’ve come closer to the last important step – to find and remove all the service files Python has created while you were using it.
 The service files are stored in the Library folder.